RHemesh/basic_programs/Strings/Readme.md

 Points to Remember:

-%[^\n] represents take string including spaces till you get newline character
+%[^\n] It takes string including spaces till it gets newline character

 %s takes the string till the space character

 strcmp() will return 0 if both the strings are equal

+Constant pointer and pointer to constant:

 char str1[] = "hello" -->Tstr1 acts as a constant pointer to a string
         ->str1 = "hi"; constant pointer cannot be changed